sdiehl28/baseball-analytics/README.md

 [Sabermetrics](https://en.wikipedia.org/wiki/Sabermetrics) is a term coined prior to the advent of modern software tools for data analysis and fast personal computers.
 One aim is to create metrics that make it easy for people to quickly grasp how much a player contributes to his team's wins.
 In modern terminology, this is an example of explanatory modeling.

 Another aim of Sabermetrics is to identify metrics that are likely to be causative.
-Someone who analyzes baseball data with no baseball domain knowledge, may find many statistical associations, but these may not be causative.
-A model built from causative inputs is more likely to predict well than one built from "merely associative" inputs.
-In modern terminology, this is an example of predictive modeling in which a domain expert uses feature engineering to create inputs (the Sabermetrics) to improve predictive accuracy.
+Someone who analyzes baseball data with no baseball domain knowledge may find statistical associations, but these may not be causative.
+A model built from causative inputs is more likely to predict well.
+In modern terminology, this is an example of predictive modeling in which a domain expert uses feature engineering to create inputs (Sabermetrics) to improve predictive accuracy.

-Most of the thinking behind Sabermetrics is relevant to all data analysis.
+Data Science, and science in general, must produce results that are repeatable.
+See for example: [Reproducible Research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research).
+A problem with many Sabermetric blog posts is that the results cannot be reproduced because the queries that created them are not published.
+Also it appears that most sports writers do not wrangle the data prior to performing their queries, so correct queries must be very complex.
+Furthermore many  derived features such as "park factor" do not have an agreed upon formulation.
+And even when a derived feature is described, it is described in English text that is ambiguous rather than in code or precise mathematical formulation, which is unambiguous.

-Baseball data analysis, including the use of Sabermetrics created by baseball experts, will be presented in Jupyter Notebooks.
+The emphasis on data analysis here will be repeatability.
+The data is wrangled to simplify the analysis and the data wrangling scripts are provided.
+Over 50 tests which verify the data wrangling are also provided and can be run with the single command, 'pytest'.
+The data analysis is published in unambiguous code in the form of Jupyter notebooks.

 ### Data Preparation